Kourtney Kardashian Lounges In The Bathtub While Showcasing Her Killer Legs On Instagram

 As previously reported by The Inquisitr, Kourtney’s Instagram looks have been on fire as of late, as she’s been shaking things up in skimpy swimwear, tiny tops, and tight pants.
 However, her style may not be the only thing heating up.

-Us Weekly reports that Kardashian may be getting back together with her former boyfriend, Younes Bendjima.
+Us Weekly reports that Kourtney may be getting back together with her former boyfriend, Younes Bendjima.

 “They are seeing where things go [with] their relationship.
 They aren’t necessarily ‘back together’ and Kourtney hasn’t put a label on it or made it official with him yet, but they are hanging out and talking,” an insider told the magazine.